 The tablelands are positioned at the junction of the Shotover, Expedition and Dawson Ranges.
 Geologists tell us there is evidence of folding, shown in the rises and depressions amongst these ranges as they collided in ancient times.

 The plateau has a more moderate climate than the surrounding plains.
 There are many micro climate areas supported by the forests, with ferns at ground level.
-Some of the plants are unique to this area and not found anywhere else.
+Some of the plants are unique to this area.

 In the eastern section of the tablelands, the average rainfall is around 1,500 mm per year.
 Sometimes cloud cover will descend on the plateau and occasionally dense fog shrouds the plateau.